Home

 for Your Healthy Cat

-Pet transportation enclosures are very helpful in getting your cat from place to place.
-Probably the most regular use of a pet carrier will be for visits to the veterinarian.
+A cat carrier is very helpful in getting your cat from place to place.
+Probably the most regular use of one will be for visits to the veterinarian.

-Almost all veterinarians require that your feline friend be contained when coming in for an appointment.
-Assuming you have a healthy cat and only need to take her to the vet for her annual exam, then you will probably only use a carrier once a year.
+Almost all veterinarians require that your feline friend be contained in something when coming in for an appointment.
+Assuming you have a healthy cat and only need to take her to the vet for her annual exam, then you will probably only use it once a year.

-Other reasons you could need a cat enclosure include traveling, moving, or any other reason you may need to safely transport your cat from one place to another.
+Other reasons you could need a pet carrier include traveling, moving, or any other reason you may need to safely move your cat from one place to another.

 Perhaps the most overlooked reason to own your own pet carrier is in case of an emergency.
 Emergencies could range from your indoor cat eating a poisonous plant (but hopefully there are none of these in your house!), or your cat going outside and getting hit by a car and you need to safely and quickly transport him to the emergency veterinary hospital.